it-gro/hugo-theme-w3css-basic/README.md

 My goals for this theme are:

-* be as universal as the universal theme
+* be as universal as the [Universal](https://themes.gohugo.io/hugo-universal-theme/) theme
 * create a w3css theme (there are many Bootstrap themes)
 * mobile first, responsive
 * basic usage without javascript has to be possible